 Key topics include, but are not limited to:

-Round table discussion with introductory talks given by leading representatives of Czech energy industry and research, and by invited European experts in this field, will form part of the workshop.
-Language of the round table discussion will be both Czech and English, translation will be provided.
+A round table discussion with introductory talks by leading representatives of the Czech energy sector, together with invited European experts, will form an integral part of the programme.
+The discussion will be held in both Czech and English, with interpretation provided.

 Czech Cultural Institute, Nekázanka 16, Prague 1 (November 7, evening program)